Fairmont Locust Avenue Campus-Residence Halls and Apartments

 The student Falcon Center, centrally located on the Fairmont Locust Avenue campus, provides an environment where students and employees can comfortably interact with one another while enjoying a variety of fitness and wellness programs, eating areas and study lounges.
 The campus bookstore, printing services, dining services, and much more are available for both students and employees.

 Included in the recreation/fitness areas are: 7,000 square feet of fitness equipment with cardio-theater; five multipurpose courts marked for basketball, volleyball, badminton and indoor soccer; multi-purpose rooms offering a variety of fitness classes; 25-yard fitness/lap pool, jacuzzi, sauna, and outdoor sunning deck; four-lane cushioned jogging/walking track and spacious locker rooms with lockers that may be rented.
-Throughout the year the Falcon Center offers special events such as health fairs, 5K run, weight lifting competition and many more.
-A complete intramural and sport club program is also offered to the students.
-Students enrolled at off-campus sites, or as virtual students may contact the Falcon Center desk to determine cost for use of the equipment.
+Throughout the year the Falcon Center offers special events such as health fairs, 5K run, weightlifting competition and many more Students enrolled at off-campus sites, or as virtual students may contact the Falcon Center desk to determine cost for use of the equipment.

-The Bound for Success Bookstore on the Fairmont Locust Avenue campus is located on the second floor of the Falcon Center, carries all textbooks and school supplies needed for classes and a selection of Pierpont wearing apparel and gifts.
+The Bound for Success Bookstore on the Fairmont Locust Avenue campus is located on the second floor of the Falcon Center, carries all textbooks and school supplies needed.
 Other items available include diploma frames, flash drives, graduation supplies, decorative frames, general reading books, reference and test prep books, blankets, blank note cards, school spirit items, plush animals, dorm room supplies, and much more.
 Computers and computer software at educational discounts are available www.efollett.com/software; students may charge their textbooks and supplies to their student account and may also order textbooks, clothing, and supplies online through our website: (go to www.pierpont.edu; click on Current Students and then Bookstore.)

 Printing Services, located on the third floor of the Falcon Center, is open from 8:00 am to 4:00 pm Monday through Friday and offers copying and printing for faculty, staff, students and personal work.
 Basic services faculty, staff and students include copying and printing up to 11”x 17” in black & white or color.
 Finishing services include cutting, folding, padding, 3-hole punch, tape binding, vinyl coil binding and booklets.
 An assortment of copy, text, cover and index paper to complement your job is available.
 For personal job costs contact Printing Services.